Mcas4150/Bentennas/README.md

 <h1>Bentennas</h1>

-<p>Bentennas is an online repository broadcasting audio, visual, and written media </p>
+<p>Bentennas is an Independent community radio for Boston.
+Built in React.js and Airtime Pro</p>